lowRISC/opentitan/hw/ip/flash_ctrl/doc/index.md

 ---
 # Overview

-This document specifies the general functionality of flash.
+This document describes the general functionality of flash.
-As the final feature set will largely depend on how similar vendor flash IPs are, it is at the moment unclear where the open-source / proprietary boundaries should lie.
+As the final feature set will largely depend on how similar flash IPs are, it is at the moment unclear where the open-source / proprietary boundaries should lie.
-This document thus makes a best effort guess as to what that boundary should be and breaks the functionality down accordingly.
+This document thus makes a best effort estimate as to what that boundary should be and breaks the functionality down accordingly.

 This document assumes flash functionality shall be divided into two partitions.
 * Flash protocol controller
 * Flash physical controller

+# Theory of Operation

+## Flash Protocol Controller
 The Flash Protocol Controller sits between the host software interface and the physical flash.
 Its primary function is to translate software requests into a high level protocol for the actual flash block.
 Importantly, the flash protocol controller shall not be responsible for the detailed timing and waveform control of the flash.
 Instead, it shall maintain FIFOs / interrupts for the software to process data.

+## Flash Physical Controller
 The Flash Physical Controller is the wrapper module that contains the actual flash memory instantiation.
-It is responsible for converting high level protocol commands (such as read, program, erase) into low level signal and timing specific to a particular flash IP.
+It is responsible for converting high level protocol commands (such as read, program, erase) into low level signaling and timing specific to a particular flash IP.
 It is also responsible for any BIST, redundancy handling, remapping features or custom configurations required for the flash memory.

 The diagram below summarizes a high level breakdown.

 ![Flash High Level Abstraction](flash_abstraction.svg)

+# Features

 ## Flash Protocol Controller Features

 *  Support controller initiated read, program and erase of flash.
-Erase can be either of a page, or an entire bank.
+   *  Erase can be either of a page, or an entire bank.
 *  Parameterized support for number of flash banks (default to 2)
 *  For each flash bank, parameterized support for number of flash pages (default to 256)
-*  For each flash page, parameterized support for number of words and word size (default to 256 words of 4B each)
+*  For each flash page, parameterized support for number of words and word size (default to 256 words of 4-bytes each)
 *  Parameterized support for burst writes, up to 64B
    *  Controller currently does not support page boundary checks; it is thus legal for software to burst write across a page boundary
-*  Features to be added if required in flash 0.5+
+*  Features to be added if required
+   *  Parameterizable data width
    *  Program verification
       *  may not be required if flash physical controller supports alternative mechanisms of verification.
    *  Erase verification
       *  may not be required if flash physical controller supports alternative mechanisms of verification.
-   *  Memory protection mechanisms to prevent read, program or erases to specific address blocks
-      *  may not be required depending on system level security strategy.
    *  Parity / ECC support on a per flash page granularity
       *  may not be required depending on flash reliability or overall system security strategy.
    *  Flash redundant pages